JonahU/smart-lightbulb-project/README.md

 ### My testing environment

 I wrote and ran all of this code using using Python 3.7.x on a Windows machine.
 None of the code is platform specific and all of the libraries used claim multi-platform support.
 That being said, I have not tested this library on other machines or in other environments.
 Therefore, I cannot guarantee functionality on other operating systems/ all hardware.
-In particular, the `LightBulb.start_listening()` method might not work correctly as it involves interfacing with your hardware microphone (via the sounddevice library).
+In particular, the `LightBulb.start_listening()` method may not work correctly as it involves interfacing with your hardware microphone (via the sounddevice library).

 ### Known issues